splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 After you create a detector from a chart, a :ref:`link to the new detector<link-detector-to-chart>` is automatically added to the chart.

+.. note:: You can also create a detector from a chart for Splunk APM in APM dashboards.
+See :ref:`apm-alerts` for steps to create an APM Detector.

 .. _create-detector-from-scratch:

 Create a detector from scratch